jidongxiao/CSCI1200-DataStructures/lectures/18_trees_I/README.md

 - There is two auxiliary classes, TreeNode and tree_iterator.
 All three classes are templated.
 - The only member variables of the ds_set class are the root and the size (number of tree nodes).
 - The iterator class is declared internally, and is effectively a wrapper on the TreeNode pointers.

-  – Note that operator* returns a const reference because the keys can’t change.
+  – Note that operator\* returns a const reference because the keys can't change.

-  – The increment and decrement operators are missing (we’ll fill this in next week in lecture!).
+  – The increment and decrement operators are missing (we'll fill this in next week in lecture!).

 - The main public member functions just call a private (and often recursive) member function (passing the root node) that does all of the work.